 So how about the other meals, then?
 We had brought in our suitcases some instant ramen noodles and a couple of packages of pasta (insert joke on Italian stereotypes here).
 Plus a couple of tubes of concentrated tomato paste and a tiny bottle of olive oil I carry with me in my travel makeup bag with the other liquids (insert more jokes on the stereotypical Italian at travel here).
 Guess what, this actually saved our lives the first night.
 We landed in Iceland on the afternoon of Good Friday and stopped at the first supermarket only to find it closed and learn that all stores in Iceland are closed on Good Friday, no way to buy any food anywhere.
 Still joking about my pasta with tomato sauce now?

 So what we fed on during basically all of our trip were foods we would regularly buy at local supermarkets.
 Staying in cottages or guesthouses we always had access to a kitchen, so for lunch we would pack our sandwiches and for dinner we would make our pasta.
 This helped us save a huge lot of money on food, and provided me with the exciting opportunity to visit local supermarkets.
-This is something I love to do, as I wrote in a previous post about visiting a grocery store in Budapest.
 At supermarkets I feel like I’m truly immersing myself into the local life and I get really excited when I discover new foods as well as when I come across familiar ones.
 You can imagine the state of wild glee I was in when in the most remote supermarket in Iceland I found a whole section dedicated solely to Polish food.
 A little piece of Poland in the middle of the Atlantic Ocean!